billdueber/marc2solr_example/README.markdown

 It relies on [jruby](http://jruby.org/) to pull it all together; this will not run under stock Ruby!

+## MAJOR CHANGES

+There was a major change in the way custom functions work between version 0.1 and 0.2 -- see the section "CHANGES" at the end of this file.

 ## Current problems

 * There are debugging issues with `threach` -- see the `threach` section, below